The Transfer of Care: Psychiatric Deinstitutionalization and Its Aftermath, (1985, Routledge & Kegan Paul).

 “Measuring The Success Of Community Science: The Northern California Household Exposure Study” (Phil Brown, Julia Green Brody, Rachel Morello-Frosch, Jessica Tovar, Ami R. Zota, and Ruthann A. Rudel).
 Environmental Health Perspectives 2012, 120:326–331.

-“Reflexive Research Ethics in Fetal Tissue Xenotransplantation Research” (Bindu Panikkar, Natasha Smith, and Phil Brown) Accountability in Research: Policies and Quality Assurance 2012.
+“Reflexive Research Ethics in Fetal Tissue Xenotransplantation Research” (Bindu Pannikar, Natasha Smith, and Phil Brown).
+Accountability in Research: Policies and Quality Assurance 2012.
 19(6):344-369.

 “Science, Social Justice, and Post-Belmont Research Ethics: Implications for Regulation and Environmental Health Science.”
 (Rachel Morello-Frosch and Phil Brown).
 In Handbook of Science, Technology, and Society.
 Edited by Daniel Kleinman and Kelly Moore.
+2014.
 Routledge.
-In press.

 “Health Social Movements” in William Cockerham, Robert Dingwall, and Stella Quah, eds.
 Wiley-Blackwell Encyclopedia of Health, Illness, Behavior, and Society.
+(Alissa Cordner, Phil Brown, and Rachel Morello-Frosch).
+Wiley-Blackwell.
 In press.
-(Alissa Cordner, Phil Brown, and Rachel Morello-Frosch)